Your body is aligned on a 24-hour cycle or body clock.

 Eat at standard mealtimes

-One study found that altering when you eat can help your body adjust to jet lag.
-Your body may signal hunger at times close to when you would typically eat, but ignore those hunger cues.
-Eat at the appropriate time for your new time zone, and your body may follow the new cues.
+Eat at the appropriate time for your new time zone to help your body follow the new cues.
 The foods you eat can also affect your quality of sleep once you do go to bed.

 Other home remedies